-A clitic (from Ancient Greek klitikón) is a word which bears no stress.
-By phonosyntactic rule, it forms a phonological unit with an adjacent word, called its host, whose stress becomes the stress of this phonological unit.
-Clitics are chiefly classified by their position relative to their host:
+A clitic (from Ancient Greek klitikón ‘leaning’) is a word which bears no stress.
+By phonosyntactic rule, it forms a phonological unit (a phonological word) with an adjacent word, called its host, whose stress becomes the stress of this phonological unit.
+The main criteria of its being phonologically bound to its host are:

 The specialized literature also mentions mesoclitics and endoclitics (analogous to interfixes and infixes, resp.).

 A clitic may select a host of a special syntactic category.
-For instance, the Spanish clitic pronouns like me, te, le only combine with verb forms.
+For instance, the Spanish clitic pronouns like me, te, le ‘me, you, him’ only combine with verb forms.
 Alternatively, a clitic may be positioned with respect to a syntactic boundary.
 For instance, the Hittite clitic pronouns occupy the second position in the clause (Wackernagel's position), no matter what occupies the first position.

 As a consequence, the phonological host of a clitic does not necessarily coincide with its syntactic coconstituent.
 In particular, if the syntactic position of a clitic is on the right side of a constituent boundary, but it is phonologically enclitic, it attaches to whatever precedes it.
 This is true for the enclitic pronouns of Yucatec Maya (in, a ...
 ‘I, you’ ...); these precede their syntactic head, but combine phonologically with whatever precedes them.